Handwritten vs Typed Notes

 Here are some key arguments for handwritten notes from the study:

-Fewer distractions = better focus: It is no surprise with a laptop it is very easy to become distracted with instant messages, email, or social media.
-Writing notes by hand takes away this distraction.
-Using a notebook and pencil allows the student to only focus on the task at hand – taking notes.
+It is no surprise that with a laptop it is very easy to become distracted by instant messages, email and social media.
+Writing notes by hand takes away these distractions, allowing students to focus more on their work.
+Using a notebook and pencil enables the student to block out the digital world and focus solely on the task at hand – taking notes.

 - SBD, Inc.